carpentries-incubator/Natural-language-processing/episodes/03-LargeLanguageModels.md

 This quick chat example introduces you to the conversational abilities of LLMs, demonstrating their ability to respond contextually, provide coherent answers, and follow up on earlier parts of the conversation.

-## How are LLMs different from other NLP techniques?
-LLMs stand apart from traditional NLP techniques due to their scale, versatility, and reliance on deep learning models, especially Transformers.
-Here’s a breakdown of how they differ:

-### Scale of training data and parameters
-- LLMs: Trained on massive datasets (trillions of words) and use billions of parameters, allowing them to learn language patterns, facts, and relationships at an unprecedented depth.
-- Traditional NLP: Techniques like rule-based systems or smaller machine learning models rely on much smaller datasets, often requiring domain-specific training for each task (e.g., sentiment analysis or named entity recognition).

 ### Model architecture
 - LLMs: Use the Transformer architecture, particularly self-attention, to analyze relationships between words regardless of position.
 This allows them to capture long-range dependencies and context better than traditional models.
 - Traditional NLP: Often use simpler models like bag-of-words, TF-IDF (term frequency-inverse document frequency), RNNs (recurrent neural networks), and LSTMs (long-short-term memory models),  which treat words independently or consider only local context, missing the complex, global relationships.

-### Generalization vs. task-specific models
-- LLMs: Can be applied across a wide range of tasks—summarization, translation, question answering, etc.—without the need for separate models for each.
-Fine-tuning makes them even more adaptable to specific needs.
-- Traditional NLP: Typically requires developing or training a separate model for each task.
-For example, separate models for sentiment analysis, translation, and entity recognition.

 ### Learning from unlabeled data
 - LLMs: Leverage unsupervised or self-supervised learning during pretraining, enabling them to learn language patterns from raw text without human-labeled data.
 - Traditional NLP: are often supervised models, relying on labeled data for training (e.g., labeled sentiment or part-of-speech tags), which can be costly and time-consuming to create at scale.

-### Context and language nuance
-- LLMs: Excel at understanding context, tone, and nuance, due to their ability to weigh word relationships dynamically.
-This enables better handling of idioms, sarcasm, and ambiguous phrases.
-- Traditional NLP: Struggles with complex language nuances, often producing more rigid or literal interpretations.
-Contextual understanding is limited, especially for longer sentences or paragraphs.

 ### Adaptability and fine-tuning
 - LLMs: Easily adaptable to new tasks or domains with fine-tuning, making them versatile across different applications.
 - Traditional NLP: Less flexible, often requiring retraining from scratch or heavy feature engineering to adapt to new domains or tasks.

-In short, LLMs represent a leap forward by combining scale, flexibility, and deep learning power, allowing for more accurate, nuanced, and versatile language processing compared to traditional NLP techniques.

 ## What LLMs are good at
 - *Language generation*: Creating coherent and contextually appropriate text, making them ideal for creative writing, chatbots, and automated responses.